CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

     - Indexing Policy

-    > You configured all of these values when you created this collection using the SDK.
+    > You configured all of these values when you created this Container using the SDK.
 You should take time to look at the custom indexing policy you created using the SDK.

     ```js
     {